Healthy Homes Assessment Titahi Bay

 Titahi Bay Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory throughout Titahi Bay and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required in all Titahi Bay and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate compliance with any Healthy Homes Standards that apply or will be in force during the tenancy of an apartment rental.
+• Property managers and landlords are required to keep records that prove conformance with any Healthy Homes Standards that apply or will apply to the rental property.

-• Property managers and private landlords should ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied Tenancy.
+• Private landlords and property managers should ensure their rental properties comply according to Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

-• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes